-Students recognize that the world into which they’ve graduated differs dramatically from what they expected, and they question whether the education, career, and financing options that worked for other students are still relevant today.
+Students disrupted by the pandemic recognize that the world into which they’ve graduated differs dramatically from what they expected, and they question whether the education, career, and financing options that worked for other students are still relevant today.

 Despite numerous stressors fueling anxiety about the future, students remain committed to postsecondary education.
 They are demonstrating resilience by actively exploring different education and career options and setting new goals for themselves.

 Students need open-minded, personalized college and career guidance that gives them a window into future career options.

 Removing financial barriers is a core priority for students.
 The sudden disruption of the pandemic contributed to a heightened awareness of the risks associated with accruing debt and led to more loan-averse attitudes.

 Students know that connecting college and career will prepare them for an uncertain world of work.
 They want flexibility and career relevance infused into their educational experience so they can prepare for their intended career while being ready to pivot to other options as needed.